clemensschoemig/shipdetectR/README.md

 1. Water Masking – Crops SAR raster to water areas using a shapefile.

-2. Thresholding – Flags bright pixels above mean + 1.5 × SD as potential ship pixels.
+2. Thresholding – Flags bright pixels above threshold as potential ship pixels.

 3. Clustering – Groups neighboring bright pixels in a moving window.

-4. Filtering – Removes clusters with fewer than N pixels.
+4. Filtering – Removes clusters with fewer pixels than certain threshold.

 5. Counting – Labels and counts each ship-like cluster.

 6. Bounding Boxes – Generates rectangular bounding boxes around each ship.

-7. Centroid Export – Exports ship center points as a shapefile.
+7. Centroid Export – Exports center points of bounding box as a shapefile.

-Each step can also be executed by the main detect_all_ships() function or step by step by using the individual functions.
+The workflow can be executed by the main detect_all_ships() function or each step by using the individual functions.